wagtail/wagtail-localize/docs/reference/translation_memory.md

 # Translations

-The `SegmentTranslation` table stores the translation of a segment for a given language and context.
-These can be updated.
+The `SegmentTranslation` table stores all previous translations of a segment for each language and context.
+We store translations so that we can pre-fill translation requests if the page is changed, so only the parts of the page that have been updated need to be translated.
+We also use previous translations to pre-fill translations on new pages as well (fuzzy matching).

 # Templates

 Templates are used when translating rich text fields.
-Not all of the content within a rich text field is translatable (such as block tags, images, etc).
-The template contains a snippet of HTML that contains only the untranslatable content.
-The translatable content is extracted and replaced with `<text>` tags.
-When the translated version of the page is built, the template is retrieved and the `<text>` tags are replaced with the translated strings.
+Not all of the content within a rich text field is translatable (such as block tags, images, etc), so the template contains the untranslatable content with the translatable parts replaced with `<text>` tags.
+When the translated version of the page is built, the template is retrieved from the database and the `<text>` tags are replaced with the translated strings.

 For example, when the following HTML field is processed for translation: